-On May 14, 2014, the Philippine Stock Exchange (the Exchange) has approved the listing of 24 ,493,620 Common shares pertaining to the Company's Employee Stock Option Plan (ESOP);
+On May 14, 2014, the Philippine Stock Exchange (the Exchange) has approved the listing of 24,493,620 Common shares pertaining to the Company's Employee Stock Option Plan (ESOP);

-Page 35 of 47 SEC Form IS-20 On July 26, 2017, the Company, through its Stock Transfer Agent, implemented for the first time the Corporation's ESOP after its vesting period for 1 year.
+On July 26, 2017, the Company, through its Stock Transfer Agent, implemented for the first time the Corporation's ESOP after its vesting period for 1 year.
 For the first tranche, the Company issued additional 2,160,000 PNX Common shares to qualified employees pursuant to the Employee Stock Option Plan (ESOP) in scripless form and on November 15, 2017, the company issued additional 601,000 PNX Common shares at the price of Php5.68 per share.